 - Auctions and alternative methods for efficient allocation of spectrum.

 - Coverage obligations as a tool to increase coverage in rural areas

 Future regulatory issues

-- Discussions on changes in the telecom ecosystem with implications on business models and potential new structures.
+- Evolution of the telecom ecosystem with implications on business models and potential new structures.